vector-man/IPS-Peek/IpsPeek/README.txt

 Copyright
 =========
-IPS Peek (c) 2014 CodeIsle.com All Rights Reserved.
-IPS Peek is released under the CodeIsle.com Freeware EULA; IPS Peek also uses libraries under other licenses  (see included file 'LICENSE.txt' for details).
+IPS Peek (c) 2014 - 2015 CodeIsle.com All Rights Reserved.
+IPS Peek is released under the CodeIsle.com Freeware EULA;

+IPS Peek also uses libraries under other licenses (contained in the Third-Party folder).

 Acknowledgments
 ================